nicholas-camarda/nicholas-camarda/README.md

 - 👋 Hi, I’m @nicholas-camarda, an MD/PhD student (Exp.
 Grad.
 2026) at Tufts School of Medicine working in the Jaffe Lab of the Molecular Cardiology Research Institute.
-- 👀 I’m interested in machine learning applications to biology and medicine, and statistical methodology!
+- 👀 I’m interested in machine learning applications to vascular biology, and I'm interested in becoming a ophthalmologist working at the intersection of science, technology, and medicine.
 - 🌱 I’m currently finishing up my PhD investigating mitigating strategies for VEGF receptor inhibitor-induced hypertension and endothelial cell dysfunction.
 - 💞️ I’m looking to collaborate on any project that can leverage R or Python expertise :)